hitokiri-mata/katacoda-courses/kubernetes-applications/r-shiny/step2.md

 `kubectl create -f shiny-demo.yaml`{{execute}}

-The Shiny server takes a few minutes to start so the Pod watch the _status_ change to Running.
+The Shiny server takes a few minutes to start.
+Watch the Pod _status_ change from _ContainerCreating_ to _Running_.
 To get a complete status of the deployment availability run this inspection

 `kubectl get deployments,pods,services`{{execute}}.

 Once available, you can exercise the application two ways.
-First, simply from the command line,
+If your running Minikube outside of Kubernetes this command would launch the Shiny application in your browser.

-`minikube service shiny-demo`{{execute}}
+`minikube service r-shiny`

-This same application for can also be seen in your browser from the "Shiny Demo" tab above the command line area or from this link: https://[[HOST_SUBDOMAIN]]-31111-[[KATACODA_HOST]].environments.katacoda.com/
+In Katacoda this same application can also be seen in your browser from the "Shiny Demo" tab above the command line area or from this link: https://[[HOST_SUBDOMAIN]]-31111-[[KATACODA_HOST]].environments.katacoda.com/